WendyShang/crVAE/README.md

 ```bash
 luarocks install cudnn
 ```
-  - Install the **batchDisc** branch of the git repo [stnbhwd](https://github.com/qassemoquab/stnbhwd/tree/batchDisc), since we will need the batch discrimination layer.
+  - Install the **batchDisc** branch of the git repo [stnbhwd](https://github.com/qassemoquab/stnbhwd/tree/batchDisc), as we need the batch discrimination layer.

 ## Dataset
-  - We provide code with Birds dataset.
-You may download the processed t7 file from https://surfdrive.surf.nl/files/index.php/s/MeQvGwtRGf1W6e8.
+  - We provide code to train Birds dataset.
+The processed t7 files can be downloaded from [here](https://surfdrive.surf.nl/files/index.php/s/MeQvGwtRGf3W6e8).
-  - We also provide ablation studies with MNIST.
-You may download the MNIST files (both binary and dynamic) from https://surfdrive.surf.nl/files/index.php/s/MeQvGwtRGf1W6e8.
+  - We also provide code to conduct ablation studies on MNIST.
+The MNIST files (both binary and dynamic) can be downloaded from [here](https://surfdrive.surf.nl/files/index.php/s/MeQvGwtRGf1W6e8).

 ## Training
   - To train Birds with baseline VAE-GAN,